Last updated on June 12th, 2026

 Plan your trip to Porvoo

-Porvoo is an easy daytrip from Helsinki.
-With a location along a river near the sea, it’s a VERY popular summer day trip.
+Porvoo is an easy day trip from Helsinki.
+However, with a location along a river near the sea, it’s a VERY popular summer day trip.
 To really enjoy the old city and all it has to offer, plan to spend a night or two in the old town.
 That will give you time to really explore the city and experience it in the mornings and evenings when it’s less crowded.
+But if you can’t spare that much time, you can see all the major sites, do a little shopping, and have a nice lunch in a day.

 When to visit